4 Steps for Clear Candidate Communications

 Setting clear expectations about timing is a professional courtesy to candidates.
 Remember: just as you have a timeline for finding a new employee, job seekers have their own timeline for finding a job.
 They may have other offers on the table; or need to find work sooner than you can hire; or maybe they’re willing to wait for a chance work for you.
 For candidates to make responsible decisions, they need to have a sense of your hiring process.

-This starts with original job post, which should include at least a general outline for how long you’ll review applications, when you expect to start interviews, and when you want the candidate to start in their new role.
+This starts with the original job post, which should include at least a general outline for how long you’ll review applications, when you expect to start interviews, and when you want the candidate to start in their new role.
 Then, in all future touch points, provide concrete timeframes for next steps.
 For example:

-• “We’ll reach out by August 15 if we’d like to schedule an interview with you.”
+- “We’ll reach out by August 15 if we’d like to schedule an interview with you.”

-• “I’m interviewing candidates for the next two weeks.
+- “I’m interviewing candidates for the next two weeks.
 I’ll follow-up with you after that.”

-• “We plan to make an offer by the end of the month.”
+- “We plan to make an offer by the end of the month.”

-Of course, you also need to follow-through on these timelines.
+Of course, you also need to follow through on these timelines.
 Nothing destroys your personal or organization credibility more than not following through with with deadlines you, yourself, have set.
 If you promise to call a candidate by the end of the week, you need to call them by the end of the week!

 Its okay if you have to change timelines—it always happens in hiring—but if you alter the schedule, make sure to let candidates know.
 This will lead to better-informed, more engaged talent and fewer uncomfortable phone calls with frustrated, anxious job seekers.